Relationships in Cube Alchemy

 # For cleaner display without table name suffixes

-Note: If the displayed graph doesn't look so good try a couple of times or adjust the size.
+Note: If the displayed graph doesn't render well, try again or adjust the size.